pyjanitor-devs/pandas_flavor/README.md

 # Pandas Flavor
 **The easy way to write your own flavor of Pandas**

-Pandas added an new (simple) API to register accessors with Pandas objects.
+Pandas 0.23 added a (simple) API for registering accessors with Pandas objects.

-This package does two things:
+Pandas-flavor extends Pandas' extension API by:
-1. adds support for registering methods as well.
+1. adding support for registering methods as well.
-2. makes each of these functions backwards compatible with older versions of Pandas.
+2. making each of these functions backwards compatible with older versions of Pandas.

 ***What does this mean?***